 - Patients often feel alone as they endure everything that follows a diagnosis of cancer and there are various reasons why this happens.

-- Cancer patients who are suddenly grappling with their won mortality may have concerns over existential matters, with their loneliness being exacerbated by the knowledge that their friends and family don’t carry the same worries for themselves.
+- Cancer patients who are suddenly grappling with their own mortality may have concerns over existential matters — wondering if they will die — with their loneliness being exacerbated by the knowledge that their friends and family aren’t carrying the same worries for themselves.